 The Sack suit became the silhouette of choice for American men in the 1950’s.
 Although Brooks Brothers barely makes them anymore, J.Press, the last bastion of American sartorial conservatism, makes nearly all of their tailored clothing in this silhouette.

 Though the term “sack” is commonly thought to refer to the jacket’s fit, this is actually a misattribution of meaning.

 The suit’s coat is actually modeled off of a French coat popularized in the 1840s that also had a boxy look that hung straight down from the shoulders.

 Technically, it refers to a French construction technique: rather than forming the jacket’s back from four pieces of curved fabric (the standard for formal wear at the time), the sacque coat was made using only two straight panels.
 This gave the garment its boxy look.

 The Modern American Suit: Moving Away From The Sack

 Even with the sack suit having fallen mostly out of favor, there is still an American silhouette to stand alongside the traditional British and Italian ones.
 When you get down to it, this “new American” suit is really a blend of the smartness of the British drape cut and the comfort of the American sack suit.

-It features higher armholes, any waist suppression whatsoever, a darted jacket, and a two-button closure.
+It usually features higher armholes, any waist suppression whatsoever, a darted jacket, and a two-button closure.
 However, you can occasionally expect some waist suppression for a more tapered hourglass shape as well as additional padding in the shoulder for structure.